 2. Make Money Through Twitch Bits

 Bits are an alternate way for followers to tip on Twitch.
-Viewers purchase them directly from the platform without having to leave the site and hand them out to whichever streamer they choose.
+Viewers purchase them directly from the platform without leaving the site and handing them out to whichever streamer they choose.
 Each bit counts for a single USD penny.
 As a bonus, users receive special Twitch badges as they hand out their bits.
-Twitch users can donate bits to any streamer who is a part of the affiliate program.
+Twitch users can donate bits to any streamer part of the affiliate program.

-As an incentive to subscribe or donate, streamers can set up their stream alerts that will display the viewer’s name and their action.
+As an incentive to subscribe or donate, streamers can set up their stream alerts to display the viewer’s name and action.
 Twitch alerts can bring a lot of character to your stream and show your viewers that you will go the extra mile for them.

 You can create incentives for bits by making conditions for them.
-For instance, when playing certain games, you can tell your viewers that if they donate a specific amount, you will drop all your weapons, armor, or something else that will make the game more interesting.
+For instance, when playing certain games, you can tell your viewers that if they donate a specific amount, you will drop all your weapons, armor, or something else to make the game more interesting.

 Manage Your Hype Train Settings

-Many viewers are more likely to donate to your channel if there is a hype train going on.
+Many viewers are more likely to donate to your channel if there is a hype train.
 While you don’t want to go off too frequently, make the settings easy enough that they can go off at least once per stream (if you are lucky).
 This will naturally help you make money on your Twitch channel.